sudb92/SPS_NSCLDAQ_CAEN_DPP/README.md

 * A collection of utilities that interface CAEN digitizers 1730/25 running DPP-PHA or DPP-PSD firmwares with NSCLDAQ
 * List of utilities
 	+ XML Editor
-	+ SpecTcl-Analyser
+	+ SpecTcl
 	+ scalerDisplay
 	+ Readout
-	+ RawDPPRingAnalyser-ROOT
+	+ RawRingAnalyser-DPP
-	+ EvbDPPRingAnalyser-ROOT
+	+ EvbRingAnalyser-DPP
 * List of dependencies
 	+ nscldaq-11.4-009 (The version tested on)
 	+ spectcl-5.3-008